mihkel-reb/STM32_UARTprint/README.md

 ## Usage
 * Include "UARTprint.h" in your main.c
 * Use UARTprint() to print
-* View output on any serial console, such as Putty, on the STlink COM Port
+* View output on any serial console, such as Putty, on the STLink COM Port
 ## Demo
 ```c
 #include "UARTprint.h"